 She has become a public commentator, penning several opinion pieces on medical and scientific ethics in recent years.
-“The whole thing really exploded on the international stage in 2011 when two different research groups wanted to publish their findings in Nature and Science, two of the leading journals, on how to modify an Asian influenza virus which is not usually transferable between humans,” she explains.
+“The whole issue really exploded on the international stage in 2011 when two different research groups wanted to publish their findings in Nature and Science, two of the leading journals, on how to modify an avian influenza virus which is not usually transferable between humans,” she explains.

 The virus had been genetically modified so it could be transmitted between humans.
 The researchers said this might enable the development of vaccines and drugs.
 “That really split the scientific community,” MacIntyre says.

 But her stance was definitive: “The risk is too great.
 Firstly, it’s not that helpful for developing new drugs and vaccines.
-Secondly, the track record in biosafety in laboratories is pretty bad.
-There have even been major accidents in big US laboratories over the past few years.
+Secondly, the track record in biosafety in laboratories is not good.
+There have even been major accidents in leading, high profile laboratories over the past few years.

-“If you publish a recipe about how to make a dangerous virus, of course it will be used.
+“If you publish a recipe about how to make a dangerous virus, of course it will be used, just like a methods for creating a 3D printer gun will be used.
 There are bad people out there looking at ways to harm human beings.

 “We have biological technology now that is mind-blowing in its capability.
 We have gene-editing technology that is accessible.
-It makes it possible, for example, to edit the genome of a human embryo.
-You can engineer human beings completely.
-You can eradicate whole species.
-You can engineer pathogens.
-Construct a virus from scratch in a lab, synthetically."
+It makes it possible, for example, to edit the genome of a human embryo, to bypass Mendelian inheritance and even to erradicate whole species.
+You can engineer pathogens or create a virus from scratch in a lab, synthetically."

-“There are now about 50 companies around the world that make viruses in a lab.
-And it is unregulated.”
+“There are now over 50 unregulated companies around the world that make synthetic viruses.”